 7. Dublin Pizza Company

-Everyone loves Pizza and this place makes great custom pizzas to go in a wooden-fired oven.
-All the pizzas are made using organic ingredients and are pretty delicious.
-The pizzas are crafted using a secret technique brought over Italy.
+Everyone loves Pizza and this place makes great custom pizzas to go in a wood-fired oven.
+All of the pizzas are made using organic ingredients and are pretty delicious.
+The pizzas are crafted using a secret technique brought over from Italy.
 Why not grab a pizza and head to St. Stephens green to enjoy it, if the weather is nice.